peter88213/nvhelp-en/source/preparations.rst

    .. figure:: _images/preparations06.png
       :alt: novelibre screenshot

+Step 4
-5. Optionally, you can replace the "Python" icon with the *novelibre* logo you may find in the installation's *icons* subdirectory.
+   Optionally, you can replace the "Python" icon with the *novelibre* logo you may find in the installation's *icons* subdirectory.